• Loading stock data...

 The union has since countered with a proposal requesting a larger percentage of team and league revenue, sources close to negotiations told Front Office Sports

-The league has pushed back against the union’s ask for salary models similar to the NBA and NFL.
+The league has pushed back against the union’s request for salary models similar to those of the NBA and NFL.
 Sources familiar with negotiations say the league believes that the comparison is unfair because it has similar costs but makes much less money.

 The WNBA’s latest proposal included a max base salary of $1 million in 2026.
-Though the league has described its proposals as including an average salary of over $500,000, the average salary for a 12-player roster with a $5 million salary cap would be roughly $417,000.
-Additional projected earnings from revenue sharing would push that over $500,000, and the max salary over $1.2 million.
-The additional revenue sharing payments to players would be made after the season ends.
+Though the league has described its proposals as including an average salary of more than $500,000, the average salary for a 12-player roster with a $5 million salary cap would be roughly $417,000.
+Additional projected earnings from revenue-sharing would push that over $500,000, and the max salary over $1.2 million.
+The additional revenue-sharing payments to players would be made after the season ends.

 While the league’s latest proposal represents significant salary increases, players are more concerned about a salary model they feel will let owners pocket the lion’s share of profits.